-123.2 Academic Standing
+123.2.1 Academic Standing

 Academic performance is normally measured by the GPA attained during a Fall/Winter Term.
-In this determination, grades of W are ignored throughout, whereas grades of WF are considered to be grades of 1.0.
+In this determination, grades of W are ignored.
 Grades of courses completed during Spring/Summer or grades in courses accepted for transfer credit are not included in the calculation of the GPA for measuring academic performance.